 The private sector is a key stakeholder in city resilience but can be difficult to engage.

-Vanuatu Red Cross found it difficult to involve the private sector in the program.
+Vanuatu Red Cross found it difficult to involve the

+private sector in the program.
 Businesses may struggle to find the time to participate or do not always relate to the language that Red Cross and other agencies use around resilience, climate change, coalitions etc. Communities members also struggled with these concepts.

-It was hard to keep stakeholders involved all the way through Bringing and keeping coalition stakeholders together requires work and project management skills.
-Partners often didn't have the time or resources to dedicate to program meetings and activities.
-Red Cross was seen to have the volunteer base and capability so carried out most of the mitigation activities in communities.
-Disasters and emergencies can cause big disruptions The City-wide Risk Assessment was interrupted for several months while the coalition members responded to the influx of evacuees after volcanic eruptions on neighboring Ambae Island.
-It was difficult to get momentum happening again afterwards.
-Managing expectations around the actions that will come from the assessment process The assessment and planning processes identified many ideas for addressing risk and vulnerability that VRC and partners did not have the funding to deliver.
+It was hard to keep stakeholders involved all the way through

+Bringing and keeping coalition stakeholders together requires work and project management skills.
+Partners often do not have the time or resources to dedicate to program meetings and activities.
+VRCS was seen to have a strong volunteer base and capability so carried out most of the soft mitigation activities (trainings and awareness sessions) in communities.

+Disasters and emergencies can cause big disruptions

+The City-wide Risk Assessment was interrupted for several months while the coalition members responded to the influx of evacuees after volcanic eruptions on neighboring Ambae Island.
+It took time to regain a similar momentum to complete the assessment.

+Managing expectations around the actions that will come from the assessment process

+The assessment and planning processes identified many ideas for addressing risk and vulnerability that VRCS and partners did not have the funding to deliver.
 These included livelihood projects (e.g. fishing) and mangrove planting.
-This was disappointing for the communities, partners and Red Cross personnel involved.
-Sustainability of the initiative - reliance on Red Cross role and funding The coalition is no longer active now that Red Cross program funding has come to an end.
-Partner organizations continue to work together through provincial disaster management groups and there is potential for the learnings from the city-wide assessment to be maintained through one of these groups.
+This was disappointing for the communities, partners and VRCS personnel involved.

+Sustainability of the initiative - reliance on Red Cross role and funding

+Even though coalition is no longer active as the program funding has come to an end, neverthess partner organizations continue to work together through provincial disaster management groups and there is potential for the learnings from the city-wide assessment to be maintained through one of these groups.

 How can other cities use this approach?

+Urban resilience is a complex area but the potential to make a difference is huge and there are many partners who can share the load - working collaboratively lets you see the whole picture and avoids duplication.

+Be experimental, try a different way of working.
+How do you currently work with partners?
+Look at the program tools and resources and think about how you can expand upon these networks.

 "Red Cross can't be there to provide everything, we have to work with other partners to find solutions for the shocks and stresses that happen in the city."

 Shirley Johnson, Vanuatu Red Cross